dehnhardt/refpi_pam/README.md

 Intro
 =====

-This is just a simple PAM module and test code for it.
-There really isn't much to it, but it does make a good example of how to get started with a PAM module.
+This is a simple PAM module which will test for existance of a special mount.

-To build, either use the build scripts or use these commands:

-**Build the PAM module**

-`gcc -fPIC -fno-stack-protector -c src/mypam.c`
+`gcc -fPIC -fno-stack-protector -c src/refpi_pam.c`

-`sudo ld -x --shared -o /lib/security/mypam.so mypam.o`
+`sudo ld -x --shared -o /lib/security/refpi_pam.so refpi_pam.o`

 The first command builds the object file in the current directory and the second links it with PAM.
 Since it's a shared library, PAM can use it on the fly without having to restart.